dvrosalesm/docker-workshop/README.md

         condition: service_healthy
 ```

-3. Run the up command `docker-compose up` inside the app folder.
+3. Run the up command `docker-compose up` inside the root folder.
 Use the `-d` flag if to run it as dettached from the terminal.
 4. That's it!

 The applications will be available on: